DreamSea/BreadAndButter/README.txt

 Program Limitations: Not sure about Linux

 Lexathon Folder should contain files: Creation.asm, Display.asm, Driver.asm, Progress.asm and Folder -> WordList

 WordList Folder should contain 6 text files containing dictionaries of words with 4-9 letters accordingly. ex. s4LetterWordList1967.txt with 4 being number of letters in word and 1967 being amount of words in dictionary.

+For Mac Compatibility-> Move all Dictionary WordList TextFiles into Lexathon Folder
+                     -> Change Creation.asm to point directly to filename ->  ex. words4: .asciiz "s4LetterWordList1967.txt"

 ________User Guide________